DYNAMOS-UVA/fl-disagreement-resolution/README.md

 ### Run Federated Learning with MNIST

-First, you need to set up the MNIST dataset:
+First, you need to set up the MNIST dataset (if you haven't already):

 ```bash
 # Download and distribute MNIST data to clients (IID distribution)